-Any additional QA audits or inspections, such as those conducted by interested visitors, that take place while the verification test is being conducted will be formally reported by the auditors to the ORNL technical lead, who will forward them to the EPA project manager.
+Any additional QA audits or inspections, such as those conducted by technical panel members, that take place in the field while the verification test is being conducted will be formally reported by the auditors to the ORNL technical lead, who will forward them to the EPA project manager.
 Informal reporting of audit results will be reported immediately to EPA through a phone call, personal communication, or email.